 The conduct of some individuals is staggering and can result in criminal convictions.

 It is worth checking the updates to see what rogues and the reckless can do which ultimately ends up with other individuals and businesses having to write off monies owed.
 The sums involved are often considerable and can identify creditors being owed life changing sums of money.

 The Insolvency Service will consider the conduct and affairs of individuals who become bankrupt and directors and owners of companies that enter liquidation.

-The insolvency practitioner must also prepare a report to the Insolvency Service to identify any concerns or irregularities in the affairs or conduct of the individual or individuals in control of a company.
-Action can involve disqualifying someone from being a director of a company but also criminal convictions, as you will see from the government website.
+A private insolvency practitioner must also prepare a report to the Insolvency Service to identify any concerns or irregularities in the affairs or conduct of the individual or individuals in control of a company.
+Action can involve disqualifying someone from being a director of a company.
+Sometimes it can also result in criminal convictions, as you will see from the government website.

 The main thing to take away, is to make sure you exercise caution about providing credit and make sure you check who you are giving credit to.
 The insolvency register and companies house are an excellent starting place to check with there are any warning signs or existing insolvency records against a company or individual.